Skip to content

 • Vendor Bundle - Third-party libraries

-• Runtime Bundle - Webpack runtime code
+• Runtime Bundle - Build tool runtime code

 • Polyfills - Browser compatibility code